Ragepyro/James_Somerton_Transcripts/_videos/rg92PER6xvE.md

 <james>
 <mark fc=false>Nintendo was first founded as Yamauchi Nintendo</mark> in 1889 in kyoto japan.
 </james>

 <comment>
 Off to a great start, this is not correct.
 It's likely been taken from https://en.wikipedia.org/w/index.php?title=History_of_Nintendo&oldid=1082730141, the ONE place where it's listed as such.
-Elsewhere it's Nintendo Koppai (Apparently can be read as Karuta, meaning card, japanese is complicated.)
+Elsewhere on wikipedia and other places it's listed as Nintendo Koppai (Apparently Koppai can be read as Karuta, meaning card, japanese is complicated.)
 </comment>

 at first they solely produced and marketed hanafuda playing cards. the cards soon began to rise in popularity and the company had to expand to meet the increasing demand. fast forward to 1959 when